B.C. drivers love their EVs, but many worry about long road trips: BCAA survey - Lake Country Calendar

 But this expansion has not left all EV drivers confident that they can find public charging stations when travelling.

-Pettipas said this concern is the same across the province, even in the densely populated parts of the province where charging stations might be more readily available.
+Pettipas said this concern is the same across the province, even in densely populated areas where charging stations might be more readily available.

-Pettipas said there are two factors at play: drivers might not readily know where the next charging station might be – something that can fixed through apps like PlugShare or ChargeHub; and drivers are mentally used to quickly finding and using gas stations.
+Pettipas said two factors are at play: drivers might not readily know where the next charging station might be – something that can fixed through apps like PlugShare or ChargeHub; and drivers are mentally used to quickly finding and using gas stations.

 “Now, it requires a little bit more work and a little bit more planning, so you can power up your vehicle for the entire trip,” Pettipas said.